-Mouth ulcers, which are also called canker sores, are typically small and painful lesions that develop in the mouth near the base of gums.
+Mouth ulcers, which are also called canker sores or tongue herpes, are typically small and painful lesions that develop in the mouth near the base of gums.
 They make it uncomfortable to talk, eat, and drink.
 Those at a higher risk of developing mouth ulcers include women, adolescents, and those with a family history of developing them.

 Mouth ulcers typically clear up by themselves within a few weeks and aren’t contagious.
 If you get a large or particularly painful canker sore however, or if it persists for longer than a few weeks, then consult your doctor and seek their advice.

 Mouth ulcers typically present as round or oval sores developing on the cheeks, lips, and tongue.
 They are usually white, grey, yellow, or red in colour and are swollen.
 You may develop more than one ulcer at a time and they could spread and grow.

 A mouth ulcer is different from a cold sore, which is a small blister that develops on the lips and around the mouth.
 A cold sore will usually initially present with an itching, tingling, or burning sensation around the mouth.

 There are three main varieties of canker sore; minor, major, and herpetiform.

 Minor canker sores are small round or oval ulcers that will take a few weeks to heal and shouldn’t scar.

 Major canker sores will be larger and deeper than the minor variety.
 They usually have irregular edge and take longer to heal – up to six weeks.
 A major mouth ulcer can cause long-term scarring.